sean21johnson/AddressHero-Client/README.md

 New / any user goes to landing page:

     -> views description of site
-    -> views steps for getting
+    -> views steps for getting started
     -> views details to use demo account

 New user registers for an account: